 - a.
 All qualifiers for CFR must have competed at the lesser of: fifteen (15) regular season rodeos OR thirty percent (30%) of the regular season CPRA rodeos during the current season. - b.
 All qualifiers in the Ladies Barrel Racing for the CFR must have competed at the lesser of: eighteen (18) regular season rodeos OR thirty five percent (35%) of the regular season CPRA rodeos during the current season. - c.
-Special events/contests shall not be applied to this count. - d.
+Special events/contests shall not be applied to this count.

+- d.
 Canadian Rodeo Tour Finals shall be applied to this count. - e.
-All qualifiers for CFR must have competed at the lesser of: ten (10) regular season rodeos OR forty percent (40%) of the available regular season CPRA rodeos during the current season to qualify for the CFR in the novice events or steer riding - 4.
+All qualifiers for CFR must have competed at the lesser of: ten (10) regular season rodeos OR forty percent (40%) of the available regular season CPRA rodeos during the current season to qualify for the CFR in the novice events or steer riding. - f.
+All contestants in the breakaway roping event must go to at least fifteen (15) rodeos to qualify for the Canadian Finals Rodeo - 4.
 A member may request a "Medical Exemption" for the CFR and/or the following must apply: - a.
 Must have earnings enough to qualify through standings, but due to medical reasons was unable to compete at the required number of rodeos. - b.
-Must have competed at 50% of the rodeos up to the time of injury.
+Must have competed at 50% of the rodeos up to the time of injury. - c.

-c.
 Provide the CRES office with proper documentation.